 Nomination and selection procedures

-At the end of the traineeship period, your supervisor must fill in the "Traineeship certificate" and you have to write an online evaluation report.
+At the end of the traineeship period, your supervisor must fill in the "Traineeship Certificate" and you have to submit an online evaluation report (from the EU).
 When this has been completed the instalment of the remaining scholarship will be made.
 Thereafter your traineeship will be registered in Ladok as a basis for the Diploma Supplement.